Tragopogon porrifolius: Sowing and soil requirements

-Salsify is grown similarly to other root vegetables like parsnip and carrots and thus require similar attention.
+Salsify is grown similarly to other root vegetables like parsnip and carrots and thus requires similar attention.
 Sowing can be done in late summer or early winter to foster an early growth.
 Planting can also be done in early spring about 100 days before the first frosts in a well prepared soil, preferably a loam or silt-loam.
 It should be done at the depth of 1.3 to 2 cm.
 Spacing between rows should be around 45 to 60 cm and the seeds should be separated by 3 cm approximately.
 This represent 12 g of seeds per 10 m of row for the cultivar 'Mammoth Sandwich Island'.
 A thinning to 5 cm between the plants is needed when the seedlings reach 5 cm.
 T. porrifolius needs deep and loose soils which are not too dry for a good development of the taproot.
 Stony or waterlogged soils have negative effects on yields and hamper harvesting.
 Other root crops, legumes and cereals have been mentioned as possible preculture.
-T. porrifolius is a moderate feeder, therefore the application of fresh manure does not benefit yields.
+T. porrifolius is a moderate feeder, therefore the application of fresh manure does not improve yields.
 During the main growing period a good water supply prevents potential branching of the taproot.